-homosexuality The key text here is Stafford (1988) who, very much in the spirit of liberal education, argues that lessons concerning homosexual preferences and practices should find a place in, say, the part of the curriculum dealing with sex education because, if they do not, we are guilty of condoning ignorance of an important fact regarding a significant portion of the population at large and the school population in particular.
+The key text here is Stafford (1988), who, very much in the spirit of liberal education, argues that lessons concerning homosexual preferences and practices should find a place in, say, the part of the curriculum dealing with sex education because, if they do not, we are guilty of condoning ignorance of an important fact regarding a significant portion of the population at large and the school population in particular.
 Homosexuality, according to Stafford, should be treated in such lessons not as a perversion, a disease or a species of moral wickedness but as a morally neutral variation in human preferences.
-There is little reason to believe, if we accept Stafford's arguments, that such lessons will influence anyone actually to become a homosexual - although, if Stafford is right concerning his characterisation of homosexuality, it is not clear why we should worry whether they should or not - and homosexual preferences should be explored in the 'emotional and moral context of caring relationships' (p.
+Hand (2007) takes on some of the views that regard homosexuality as morally problematic and shows that such arguments, at least in their simpler but most popular forms, are not cogent.
+There is little reason to believe, if we accept Stafford's arguments, that such lessons will influence anyone actually to become a homosexual - although, if Stafford and Hand are right concerning their characterizations of homosexuality, it is not clear why we should worry whether they should or not - and homosexual preferences should be explored in the 'emotional and moral context of caring relationships' (p.
 47).

-Two recent articles concerning this issue try to show that the situation is not quite as clear-cut as Stafford seems to think.
+Two articles concerning this issue try to show that the situation is not quite as clear-cut as Stafford seems to think.
 Britzman (1995) argues that the notion of toleration that Stafford appeals to is, with its implication of moral judgement, part of the problem for homosexuality rather than part of the solution.
-Rooke (1993) in a very interesting article, tries to show that Stafford assumes that lesbianism and male homosexuality can be treated in the same way despite significant differences.
+Rooke (1993), in a very interesting article, tries to show that Stafford assumes that lesbianism and male homosexuality can be treated in the same way despite significant differences.
 So, for example, lesbianism suffers under the double burden of homophobia and patriarchy.
 And, if we think that lesbianism is, even in part, a 'political' reaction to the latter, then lessons dealing with this issue may be thought to offer pupils alternatives in a way that Stafford deemed impossible and therefore seem to be threatening to some in ways that Stafford's original proposals were not.
+A paper by Rhoads and Calderone (2007) surveying some of the recent literature on homosexuality and education argues that because liberalism (see liberal education) really does not take full account of difference - especially difference in sexual orientation - it tends to ignore the way that homosexuality is treated in sex education, for example with regard to education about AIDS; and seems to be blind to the systematic bullying of 'gay' children in a way that would be impossible were such bullying based on gender or skin colour